Sventimir/life-idr/README.md

 I believe the interface is quite intuitive, but just to make sure:

 * Press [Esc] to exit.
+* Press an arrow key to scroll the view.
 * Press n to go to next generation.
 * Press i to zoom in.
 * Press o to zoom out.